Nguyen2015/CAPTAIN-COLIEE2023/README.md

 ---

 ## Results
 These results is provided by COLIEE organization evaluated on the private test sets.
-Please visit [COLIEE 2023](https://sites.ualberta.ca/~rabelo/COLIEE2023/) for the legal-tasks information.
+Please visit [COLIEE 2023](https://sites.ualberta.ca/~rabelo/COLIEE2023/) for more information about the legal-tasks.

-- Task 2 final result (first rank).
+- **Task 2 (first place): The Legal Case Entailment task**

+    This task involves the identification of a paragraph from existing cases that entails the decision of a new case.

+    Given a decision Q of a new case and a relevant case R, a specific paragraph that entails the decision Q needs to be identified.
+We confirmed that the answer paragraph can not be identified merely by information retrieval techniques using some examples.
+Because the case R is a relevant case to Q, many paragraphs in R can be relevant to Q regardless of entailment.

+    This task requires one to identify a paragraph which entails the decision of Q, so a specific entailment method is required which compares the meaning of each paragraph in R and Q in this task.

     | Run                  | F1 (\%) | Precision (\%) | Recall (\%) |
     |----------------------------|------------------|-------------------------|----------------------|